Here comes the confessions of an industry analyst.

-We are the data-driven industry analyst.
-We rely on data to rate tech solutions.
-We share where the data is coming from and how we weight it.
+We are the data-driven industry analysts.
+We rely on data from market research to rate tech solutions.
+We share where the data is coming from and how we weigh it.
 And we provide our research freely.
-Like the industry analysts of the old, we get paid by vendors and by the corporates that are looking for custom/specific solutions.
-So you can scrap that expensive industry analyst subscription and rely on free information and make better B2B procurement decisions.
-In critical areas where you need expertise, you can rely on us to research the solution area and provide data driven insights to help your decision making.
+Like the industry analysts of the old, we get paid by vendors and by the corporates who are looking for custom/specific solutions.
+So you can scrap that expensive industry analyst subscription, rely on free information, and make better B2B procurement decisions.
+In critical areas where you need expertise, you can rely on us to research the solution area and provide data-driven insights to help your decision-making.

 Who am I to talk about industry analysts?

 I used industry analysis to advise companies and to make B2B procurement choices for about a decade.
-Since 2017, I have been working with AI companies that work with industry analysts and also building AIMultiple, a new take on the industry analyst with focus on data.
+Since 2017, I have been working with AI companies that work with industry analysts and also building AIMultiple, a new take on industry analysis with a focus on data.

-Then, I led the tech integration of 3 separate companies forming a multi-billion telecom company, designing the target technology and process architecture.
-I was working with an ex investment banker CEO who wouldn’t be impressed by hearing that some tech is a leader according to somebody’s opinion.
-We relied on public data, insights shared by vendors and PoCs to drive fast, data driven tech decision making.
+Then, I led the tech integration of 3 separate companies forming a multi-billion telecom company, and designing the target technology and process architecture.
+I was working with an ex-investment banker CEO who wouldn’t be impressed by hearing that some tech is a leader according to somebody’s opinion.
+We relied on public data, and insights shared by vendors and PoCs to drive fast, data-driven tech decision-making.

 Finally, I have spent the past 3 years helping AI startups and corporates looking into AI solutions.
 I talked to quite a few industry analysts, some of our customers got to be cool vendors.